John Bartram High School: History

-The school is home to PA-20032 Unit of the Air Force JROTC.
+The school is home to the PA-20032 Unit of the Air Force JROTC.

 School and site structure

 Structure

-The building is one city block long and the capacity of the school is about 3000 students.
-The blueprint of the school shows that there are approximately 103 classrooms and 12 staircases.
+The building is one city block long, and the school's capacity is about 3000 students.
+The school's blueprint shows approximately 103 classrooms and 12 staircases.
 The school has a boys' and a girls' gymnasium for different sporting events.
 The auditorium can hold about 1077 people.
-The art-deco building was designed for 2,750 students but frequently held 3,200 or more.
+The Art Deco building was designed for 2,750 students but frequently held 3,200 or more.

 Curriculum

 John Bartram students must take four English classes to graduate.
-English classes are to help students improve their reading, grammar, writing skills, and vocabulary.
+English classes are designed to help students improve their reading, grammar, writing, and vocabulary.
 Optional English classes include SAT English, AP English, Theater, Public Speaking, and AP English Literature.